 But you can protect yourself from dual agency.
-Use a real estate brokerage, such as SimplySOLD, that rejects it.
+Use a real estate agent that rejects it.
 SimplySOLD believes in giving their clients the highest level of agent loyalty.
-We will represent you only, and act in your best interest at all times.
+I will represent you only, and act in your best interest at all times.

 Next in part 3 of this series, I will tell you what others have to say about dual agency, how some states have dealt with the problem, and a solution to dual agency for Arizona